fd4s/fs2-kafka/docs/consumers.md

 ## Deserializers

-[`Deserializer`][deserializer] describes functional composable deserializers for record keys and values.
+@:api(fs2.kafka.Deserializer) describes functional composable deserializers for record keys and values.
 We generally require two deserializers: one for the record key and one for the record value.
 Deserializers are provided implicitly for many standard library types, including:

 - `Array[Byte]`, `Double`, `Float`, `Int`, `Long`, `Short`, `String`, and `UUID`.